mbuckler/personal-website/content/post/bad-dnn-asic.md

 6. *All DNN Computation is Regular*

-	Literally all DNN computation is dense matrix matrix multiplication.
-The regularity of this computation means that we can always assume maximum DRAM bandwidth, and there's no need for any hardware or software support for load balancing!
+	Literally all DNN computation is dense matrix multiplication.
+The regularity and predictability of this computation means that we can always assume maximum DRAM bandwidth, and there's no need for any hardware or software support for load balancing!

 	<details>
 	    <summary>Why is this so bad?</summary>